 Forget store-bought chips.
 This year, make your own using flour tortillas and win Parent of the Year award.
 Sweet and crunchy cinnamon sugar chips have only 4 ingredients and will last you all week.
 Get our Cinnamon Sugar Chips recipe.

 The ultimate in lunchtime DIY, homemade fruit leather is a slam-dunk when it comes to school lunches.
 It’s sweet and healthy, easy to make, and fun to eat.
 Try experimenting with spices and fruit, like strawberries and cardamom or apples and nutmeg.
 Get our Cinnamon and Pear Fruit Leather recipe.

 Take the classic potato chip up a notch.
 These sweet potato crisps are healthier but far more delicious, and shockingly simple to made.
 Just slice, toss, and bake.
 Warning: They are utterly addictive.
-Get our Sweet Potato Crisp recipe.
+Get our Sweet Potato Crisps recipe.

 Lunchtime routine can feel old pretty quickly, so we love recipes that offer a twist on a familiar favorite.
 This version of a basic hummus uses white beans and edamame for an earthier, nuttier spread.
 Pack some raw vegetables and crackers and call it lunch.
 Get our White Bean and Edamame Hummus recipe.